What is “Balance”

 How I Plan My Week

 Every weekend I go through the following ritual to plan the coming week.
+The goals are to ensure that important things get done, but also to ensure that some time is devoted to each of the roles you play.

-1. Review your Personal Mission Statement
+1. I review my Personal Mission Statement

-My Personal Mission Statement:
+My Personal Mission Statement

 To find happiness, fulfillment, and value in living I will strive to: